 Difference in values of opex allowance for the purpose of the wash-up building blocks and forecast opex for the purpose of calculating opex incentive amount can be explained by the way the Transpower IPP treats operating lease payments.
 Under clause 29.1.6, the opex allowance calculation excludes operating lease payments capitalised in accordance with the Transpower IM.
-Contrast this to clause 33.2, where the forecast opex includes operating lease payments otherwise capitalised in accordance with the
+Contrast this to clause 33.2, where the forecast opex includes operating lease payments otherwise capitalised in accordance with the Transpower IM.
+This will result in a slightly higher amount for the forecast opex.
+We received confirmation from Transpower that the actual opex for DY22 did not include any operating lease payments so we are increasing opex allowance and forecast opex by the same amount.

-- 63. The opex allowances that were set for each disclosure year of RCP3 in the Transpower IPP determination in November 2019 for the IRIS are for fungible annual pools of expenditure.
-The increase allowed for the TPM development and implementation opex in this decision is additional to the original DY22 amount. - 64.
-In view of the low materiality of the amount involved, we do not consider the additional complexity of dealing with any expenditure variance separately from the general pool of opex is warranted, so we have increased the overall pool of approved expenditure for the IRIS instead. - 65.
-If we did not make an increase to pooled forecast opex for DY22, the IRIS incentive mechanism would treat the extra expenditure on the TPM as an overspend of opex and Transpower would treat that amount as a negative incentive entry in its EV account. - 66.
-The 'forecast opex' for DY22 for TPM development and implementation for the purposes of the IRIS has been calculated on a comparable basis to the amount of \$285.9 million 'forecast opex' provided for in clause 33.2.2 of the IPP determination.
+65. In view of the low materiality of the amount involved, we do not consider the additional complexity of dealing with any expenditure variance separately from the general pool of opex is warranted so we propose increasing the overall pool of approved expenditure for the IRIS instead.

+- 66. If we did not make an increase to pooled forecast opex for DY22, the IRIS incentive mechanism would treat the extra expenditure on the TPM as an overspend of opex and Transpower would treat that amount as a negative incentive entry in its EV account. - 67.
+The proposed 'forecast opex' for DY22 for TPM development and implementation for the purposes of the IRIS has been calculated on a comparable basis to the amount of \$285.9 million 'forecast opex' provided for in clause 33.2.2 of the IPP determination.

-Our decision is to increase Transpower's DY22 'standard incentive rate base capex allowance' for the purposes of the base capex expenditure adjustment
+We propose increasing Transpower's DY22 'standard incentive rate base capex allowance' for the purposes of the base capex expenditure adjustment

-- 67. Our decision is to increase the base capex allowance that applies to Transpower's base capex expenditure adjustment incentive for DY22 by \$2.0 million.
-This changes the incremental approved listed project base capex determined in 2022 from N/A to \$2.0 million and increases the approved standard incentive rate base capex allowance from \$277.3 million to \$279.3 million in Schedule C4 of the Transpower IPP determination. - 68.
-The base capex allowances that were set for each disclosure year in the Transpower IPP determination in November 2019 for this capex incentive in accordance with the Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended and consolidated as at 29 January 2020 are for fungible pools of capital expenditure.42 - 69.
-Any forecast capital expenditure for TPM development and implementation for inclusion in the 'standard incentive rate base capex allowance' must be calculated on a comparable basis to the amount of \$277.3 million specified by clause 31.2.5 and Schedule C4 (columns 2 and 7) of the Transpower IPP determination, which excludes operating lease payments capitalised in accordance with the Transpower IMs (ie, as
+- Our draft decision proposes increasing the base capex allowance that applies to Transpower's base capex expenditure adjustment incentive for DY22 by \$2.0 million.
+This will change the incremental approved listed project base capex determined in 2022 from N/A to \$2.0 million and increase the approved standard incentive rate base capex allowance from \$277.3 million to \$279.3 million in Schedule C4 of the Transpower IPP determination. - 69.
+The base capex allowances that were set for each disclosure year in the Transpower IPP determination in November 2019 for this capex incentive in accordance with the Transpower Capital Expenditure Input Methodology Determination 2012 (Principal Determination) [2012] NZCC 2, as amended and consolidated as at 29 January 2020 are for fungible pools of capital expenditure. - 70.
+Any forecast capital expenditure for TPM development and implementation for inclusion in the 'standard incentive rate base capex allowance' must be calculated on a comparable basis to the amount of \$277.3 million specified by clause 31.2.5 and Schedule C4 (columns 2 and 7) of the Transpower IPP determination, which excludes operating lease payments capitalised in accordance with the Transpower IMs (ie, as for the IRIS opex allowance, the base capex allowance must be calculated on an expenditure basis rather than a commissioned basis). - 71.
+Transpower has confirmed that DY22 actual capex for the TPM development and implementation does not include any amounts that would be treated for financial reporting purposes as capitalised operating leases.
+This means the capex is all included in the updated standard incentive rate base capex allowance. - 72.
+Transpower's actual expenditure for TPM development and implementation for DY22 includes capex related to the TPS required to calculate pricing under the TPM.